tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/服务端加密_intl_en.md

 This document describes how to enable server-side encryption when uploading objects.
 There are three types of keys that can be used for server-side encryption:

 * COS-managed key
+* Customer-provided key
 * KMS-managed key
-* Customer-provided key

-## SDK API Reference
+## SDK API References

-For the parameters and method descriptions of all the APIs in the SDK, please see [SDK API Reference](https://cos-ios-sdk-doc-1253960454.file.myqcloud.com/).
+For parameters and method description of all APIs in the SDK, please see [SDK API Reference](https://cos-ios-sdk-doc-1253960454.file.myqcloud.com/).

 ### Using server-side encryption with COS-managed encryption keys (SSE-COS) to protect data